amperka/GpioExpanderPi/API.md

 ## `class GpioExpander`

-Create an object `GpioExpander` to communicate with a particular GpioExpander boards.
+Create an object `GpioExpander` to communicate with a particular board based on Amperka GPIO expander.
+The end-user libraries often wrap (or inherit) this class to provide domain-specific high level hardware interaction methods.

 ### `GpioExpander(i2c_address=42)`

-The constructor for GpioExpander class.
-The `i2c_address` specifies the board I²C address which is `42` factory-default but can be changed programmatically.
+Constructor.
+The `i2c_address` specifies the board
+I²C address which is `42` factory-default but can be changed programmatically.

 ### `pin_mode(pin: int, mode: int) -> None`